Isle of Man Volunteers: Early history

-From July 1861, the "Major Commanding the Volunteer Forces in the Island" was Francis Pigott Stainsby Conant, Lieutenant Governor of the Isle of Man from 1860 to 1863.King William's College Register, 1833-1904, ed.
-H. S. Christopher, James Maclehose & Sons, 1904, p. xxv, "Past and Present Trustees" The RVCs were attached to the 64th (Liverpool Irish) Lancashire RVC, the 1st AVC to the 1st Administrative Brigade, Cheshire Artillery Volunteer Corps from 1873 until its disbandment.
+From July 1861, the "Major Commanding the Volunteer Forces in the Island" was Francis Pigott Stainsby Conant, Lieutenant Governor of the Isle of Man from 1860 to 1863.
+The RVCs were attached to the 64th (Liverpool Irish) Lancashire RVC, the 1st AVC to the 1st Administrative Brigade, Cheshire Artillery Volunteer Corps from 1873 until its disbandment.

 A further RVC was later added: